Lloyds Bank Equity Release Free Valuation – 4.89% APR

 Equity Release percentages of your current property value

-The more aged you are and the more illnesses you have you are, the more tax-free money you can release.
+The older you are and the more illnesses you have, the more tax-free money you can release.

-The mortgage lender will want to know if the property is a Freehold house or a Leasehold flat with a share of freehold and if the resident is an owner-occupier.
+The mortgage lender will want to know whether the property is a Freehold house or a Leasehold flat with a share of freehold, and whether the resident is an owner-occupier.

 LV= Flexible Lifetime Mortgage